European Union Emissions Trading System: History

-Phase III sees a turn to auctioning more permits rather than allocating freely (in 2013, over 40% of the allowances were auctioned); harmonisation of rules for the remaining allocations; and the inclusion of other greenhouse gases, such as nitrous oxide and perfluorocarbons.
+Phase III saw a turn to auctioning more permits rather than allocating freely (in 2013, over 40% of the allowances were auctioned); harmonisation of rules for the remaining allocations; and the inclusion of other greenhouse gases, such as nitrous oxide and perfluorocarbons.
 In 2012, the EU ETS was also extended to the airline industry, though this only applies within the EEA.
 The price of EU ETS carbon credits has been lower than intended, with a large surplus of allowances, in part because of the impact of the recent economic crisis on demand.
 In 2012, the Commission said it would delay the auctioning of some allowances.
-In 2015, the EU passed the decision (EU) 2015/1814 to establish a Market Stability Reserve that adjusts the annual supply of CO_{2} permits based on the CO_{2} permits in circulation in the previous year.
+In 2015, Decision (EU) 2015/1814 was approved to establish a Market Stability Reserve that adjusts the annual supply of CO_{2} permits based on the CO_{2} permits in circulation in the previous year.
 In 2018, the Market Stability Reserve was amended by Directive (EU) 2018/410 so that a certain amount of permits inside the reserve would be cancelled from 2023 onwards.

+In January 2008, Norway, Iceland, and Liechtenstein joined the European Union Emissions Trading System (EU-ETS).
+The Norwegian Ministry of the Environment has also released its draft National Allocation Plan which provides a carbon cap-and-trade of 15 million tonnes of CO2, 8 million of which are set to be auctioned.
+According to the OECD Economic Survey of Norway 2010, the nation "has announced a target for 2008–12 10% below its commitment under the Kyoto Protocol and a 30% cut compared with 1990 by 2020."
+In 2012, EU-15 emissions was 15.1% below their base year level.
+Based on figures for 2012 by the European Environment Agency, EU-15 emissions averaged 11.8% below base-year levels during the 2008–2012 period.
+This means the EU-15 over-achieved its first Kyoto target by a wide margin.